Amazon Ads

 Running across video, social, OOH, and audio, the work met business owners where they spent their limited attention — from the streaming and audio properties where they turn for knowledge to the social feeds and neighborhood touchpoints where they engage and get inspired.

-Code and Theory’s work has hit the sweet spot of tangibly improving the businesses of SMB’s and building lasting trust with Amazon Ads.
+Code and Theory’s work has hit the sweet spot of tangibly improving small and medium businesses and building lasting trust with Amazon Ads.

 Expanding to a whole new business sector